-The benefits to be valued would include all of the plan's contractual benefits, including pre- and post-retirement death benefits, and any contractual inflation protection and non-contractual inflation protection.

-- The benefits to be valued would exclude spousal survivorship benefits, except to the extent that these may have vested upon retirement prior to the calculation date. - The form of plan benefits that would be valued would be the most favourable of any optional form available to the member with no spouse.
+- ^{.07} The benefits to be valued would include all of the plan's contractual benefits, including pre- and post-retirement death benefits and any contractual inflation protection and non-contractual inflation protection. - ^{.08} The benefits to be valued would exclude spousal survivorship benefits, except to the extent that these may have vested upon retirement prior to the calculation date. - ^{.09} The form of plan benefits that would be valued would be the most favourable of any optional form available to the member with no spouse.
 For example, a 15-year guaranteed pension option would have a greater value than a 5-year guaranteed pension option for a member with impaired mortality.
-However, if the applicable law disregards a particular optional form of plan benefit, then the actuary may omit that option in calculating the capitalized value. - The benefits may include or exclude any non-vested benefits.
-Non-vested benefits may be included in the values, or may be illustrated separately, and would be valued without discount for the possibility of future forfeiture.
-Separately from the illustrated values, the report may contain comments including suggestions for recognizing the contingent nature of non-vested benefits. - The references in this paragraph to inclusion of values of non-vested benefits apply in jurisdictions where the inclusion of such values depends on the plan provisions applicable to a deferred vested member.
-In other jurisdictions, the inclusion of such values depends on the extent to which continued employment is assumed. - The capitalized values would include ancillary benefits that are provided by the plan as of the calculation date and are expected to become available to the member after the calculation date if the plan member continues as an active member of the plan, but are not available to the member as of the calculation date, such as unreduced early retirement benefits. - The actuary would disclose whether or not the benefits valued include benefits that will be provided by the plan after the calculation date and that are expected to become available to the member after the calculation date if the plan member continues as an active member of the plan, but are not available to the member as of the calculation date, for example - a future increase in benefits as a result of a collective bargaining agreement, or - a future increase in benefits as a result of an adopted plan amendment. - The benefits referred to in paragraph 4320.11 are those payable by the plan as a going concern, and not those payable on plan wind-up, if different. - Where various legal interpretations for a specific question appear possible, the actuary would obtain clarification of such unclear matters from the instructing lawyer or from another authoritative source.
-If that is not possible, the actuary would provide a description of any conflicting viewpoints and report either values that represent both possible interpretations, or values that, in the actuary's opinion, are most consistent with accepted actuarial practice.
+However, if the applicable law disregards a particular optional form of plan benefit, then the actuary may omit that option in calculating the capitalized value.7 - 10 The benefits may include or exclude any non-vested benefits.
+Non-vested benefits may be included in the values, or illustrated separately, and would be valued without discount for the possibility of future forfeiture.
+Separately from the illustrated values, the report may contain comments including suggestions for recognizing the contingent nature of non-vested benefits.

+The references in this paragraph to inclusion of values of non-vested benefits apply in jurisdictions where the inclusion of such values depends on the plan provisions applicable to a deferred vested member.
+In other jurisdictions, the inclusion of such values depends on the extent to which continued employment is assumed.

+- The capitalized values would include ancillary benefits which are provided by the plan as of the calculation date and are expected to become available to the member after the calculation date if the plan member continues as an active member of the plan, but are not available to the member as of the calculation date, such as unreduced early retirement benefits. - 12 The actuary would disclose whether or not the benefits valued include benefits that will be provided by the plan after the calculation date and that are expected to become available to the member after the calculation date if the plan member continues as an active member of the plan, but are not available to the member as of the calculation date, for example - a future increase in benefits as a result of a collective bargaining agreement, - a future increase in benefits as a result of an adopted plan amendment. - The benefits referred to in paragraph .11 are those payable by the plan as a going concern, and not those payable on plan wind-up, if different.